Ranjan83711/NLP-Fundamentals-/README.md

+**For a better understanding scroll down to the bottom, click on the image and zoom it you will get the detailed information clearly**

 The NLP Roadmap for Machine Learning

 The provided text outlines a comprehensive roadmap for learning Natural Language Processing (NLP) for machine learning and deep learning.
 The core idea is to enable a machine to understand human language by converting text into a numerical format, specifically "meaningful vectors".